ajitparthan/play-pay/README.md

 ```
 npm install mocha -g
 ```
-Once `mocha` is installed ensure the app server is up and running and run from the repo directory.
+Once `mocha` is installed ensure the app server is up and running and run the tests from the repo directory.
 ```
 cd <repo_directory>
 mocha